Blog

 Edgar County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 18 and first fall frost is October 17.

-Edgar County County sits in USDA Zone 6a.
+Edgar County sits in USDA Zone 6a.
 Pansy grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Pansy grow in Edgar County County's climate?
+Can Pansy grow in Edgar County's climate?

 🌱